 Wohler Announces New Software Interface for MADI-8 Audio Monitor

-SAN FRANCISCO -- Nov.
-15, 2011 -- Wohler Technologies today announced a new software interface for the company's MADI-8 in-rack audio monitor that allows for control and quick reconfiguration of channel presets from any PC.
-With the new software, operators now have the ability to name any or all of the 64 available channels and then assign them up to eight available presets.
+SAN FRANCISCO—Wohler Technologies has announced a new software interface for the company's MADI-8 in-rack audio monitor that allows for control and quick reconfiguration of channel presets from any PC.
+The new software allows operators to name any or all of the 64 available channels and then assign them up to eight available presets.
 Configurations can be saved as files on the set-up application, so operators can instantly recall channel names and presets from previous events and assign them to other MADI-8 units.

 "MADI-8 was the world's first in-rack MADI monitor to offer simultaneous monitoring of up to eight channels," said Jeff McNall, product manager at Wohler.
 "Now, with this new channel-naming and preset configuration application, the unit provides even more convenience in high-volume monitoring applications."